Anthony96922/mpxgen/README.md

 #### To do
 - Final limiter to avoid harmonics
-- SSB stereo (I have no idea how to implement this)
+- SSB stereo (I have no idea how to implement this.)
 - SCA (or this)
 - Fix preemphasis (see "Known issues" below)

-#### Known issues
-- Using the built-in preemphasis causes images all across the MPX spectrum.
-Workaround is to turn off the built-in preemphasis by adding `--preemph 1` and using ffmpeg's aemphasis filter instead.

 ## Build
 This app depends on the sndfile, ao and samplerate libraries.
 On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.